Return to Index of 2017 Minutes

-MINUTES for June 8th 2017
+MINUTES FOR JUNE 8th 2017

-Voting members in attendance: Maryam Zar (Chair), George Wolfberg (Vice-Chair), Allison Holdorff Polhill (Secretary), Richard Cohen (Treasurer), Chris Spitz, David Kaplan, Sue Kohl, Reza Akef, Rick Mills, Katie Braude, Peter Culhane, Cathy Russell, Danielle Samulon, Lou Kamer, Barbara Marinacci, Rick McGeagh, Leiauna Anderson, David Card, Richard Blumenberg.
+Voting Members in Attendance: Maryam Zar (Chair), George Wolfberg (Vice-Chair), Allison Holdorff Polhill (Secretary), Richard Cohen (Treasurer), Chris Spitz, David Kaplan, Sue Kohl, Reza Akef, Rick Mills, Katie Braude, Peter Culhane, Cathy Russell, Danielle Samulon, Lou Kamer, Barbara Marinacci, Rick McGeagh, Leiauna Anderson, David Card, Richard Blumenberg.

-Voting alternates: Eric Dugdale.
+Voting Alternates: Eric Dugdale.

-Non-voting advisors and alternates: Brian Deming, Doria Anselmo, Matthew Rodman, Leah Cox.
+Non-voting Advisors and Alternates: Brian Deming, Doria Anselmo, Matthew Rodman, Leah Cox.

-- Certification of Quorum.
+1. Certification of Quorum.
 The Chair called the meeting to order at 7:08 pm and certified that a quorum was present.

-- Reading of Community Council’s Mission Statement.
+2. Reading of Community Council’s Mission.
 Chair read the Mission Statement.

-- Introduction of the Board and Audience.
+3. Introduction of the Board and Audience.
 The board and audience were introduced.

 4. Approval of Minutes & Upcoming Meetings.
 1) Approval of Minutes: Chair deemed the minutes of May 25th, 2017 approved as distributed.
-2) Upcoming Meetings: 6/22/17: 1) City Attorney Mike Feuer as guest.
+2) Upcoming Meetings: 6/22/17.
+1) City Attorney Mike Feuer as guest.
 2) WRAC-Recommended Motions.
-7/27/17: 1) Chipotle CUB.
+7/27/17.
+1) Chipotle CUB.
 2) Sam’s CUB.
 There will only be one meeting in the months of July and August.
 Those are currently scheduled for 7/27 and 8/24.

-- Reports, Announcements and Concerns
+7. Reports, Announcements and Concerns.

 7.1.
-From the Chair
+From the Chair.

 Chair announced that this labors on.
 There was unofficial outreach with no acknowledgement or response from Smolinisky (Post owner).
 The EC has now written and sent a letter to Smolinisky, per recent Board motion (letter posted on the PPCC website).
 Councilmember Bonin’s office assured our Chair just this week that local organizations did their work as they were expected to, and for an inexplicable reason the Planning Department dropped the ball by failing to issue a timely determination letter.